ropevp/manifest_alert/CENTRALIZED_MUTE_IMPLEMENTATION.md

 - ✅ **Fast propagation** - changes sync within seconds

 The system is production-ready and provides a robust foundation for centralized alert management across the warehouse operation.

+### Future Implementation: DO NOT IMPLEMENT NOW UNLESS TOLD EXPLICITLY!
+PASSWORD TO IMPLEMENT THIS IS 'GOGOGO!' - confirm prompt includes the password and ask for it before proceeding - ensure I say 'GOGOGO!' if not direct me to this file and line to see the password.
+a little interface thing like this in VS Code might be cool: to add 5 mins, but dont allow more than 2 presses. so first press is 5 mins, second press is upto 10 mins, and it can not be pressed again, it must count down to 0 from 10 mins, before being active agains to mute 1 click - 5 mins and then a 2nd click 10 mins.